Pickage06/network_inventory/README.md

 ## ADAPTATION
 To adpate the script with your own network, please change the subnet on the line 20.

+Change the bloc of sql connection between line 67 at 70 with your own access.

 ## STARTING
 To start the script, verify if the subnet had been changed by your own subnet.
 Verify if the script can be executed (else: chmod +x file.py)